psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Key.md

 with outside authentication mechanisms (like a [two-factor system](/tagged/twofactor) might).
 There is a challenge with using the system though - the key handling.

-Since the user (or client system) needs to know both their public and private keys, they have to be stored somewhere that their system can access them.
+Since the user (or client system) needs to know both their public and private hashes, they have to be stored somewhere that their system can access them.
 Usually this means hard-coding them into a configuration file, either inside the application or as a server configuration value somewhere.
 It's out of your control how they store it, so depending on their choices,